ageller/OCBinaryExplorer/README.md

 ## Explanation of the data

 Users can interact with the data from our papers in multiple ways within the [associated interactive website](http://ocbinaryexplorer.ciera.northwestern.edu/) and can also download the data directly from [Zenodo here](https://zenodo.org/records/10080762).
 Data files are stored in `SQLite` format.
 Each cluster has a database file, and there is also a summary database with information on all available clusters in our survey.
 Below we describe the tables in each database file and the columns in each table.

-Note: While NGC 6791 falls outside of the distance cuts for this sample, we’ve included its data from our 2023 paper for completeness.
-As a result, some values in the new table may be missing for this cluster.
+**Note**: While NGC 6791 falls outside of the distance cuts for the sample in our second paper, we’ve included NGC 6791 data from our first paper (from 2023) for completeness.
+As a result, some of the values for NGC 6791 may differ from the description below.
+Please see our [Zenodo description](https://zenodo.org/records/10080762) for information about the content of the NGC 6791 data.

-### `HDBSCAN_summary.db` : HDBSCAN parameters used with Gaia DR3 RA, Dec, parallax, and proper motion (in both dimensions) to find the cluster members

-This file contains one table : `HDBSCAN_parameters`, with the following columns:

-- `Cluster` : cluster name
-- `Radius` : radius, in degrees, from the cluster center over which we perform the initial HDBSCAN search
-- `Min_size` : minimum cluster size for HDBSCAN
-- `Group` : cluster number that corresponds to the open cluster
-- `no_points` : number of points found in the cluster
+---

 ### `cluster_summary.db` : the summary database

-This file contains one table : `cluster_parameters`, with the following columns:
+This file contains two table : `cluster_parameters` and `hdbscan_cluster_parameters`

+#### `cluster_parameters` : cluster-wide parameters from our Gaia and BASE-9 analyses

 - `Cluster` : cluster name
 - `Center_RA_hr`, `Center_Dec_deg` : central right ascension (in hours) and declination (in degrees) for the cluster